sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

     }

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint.
-Responding unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and `userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
+Responding unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and
+`userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
 Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

 ## Request Objects
 OpenID Providers MUST accept requests containing a request object signed by the Client's private key.
 Servers MUST validate the signature on such requests against the Client's registered public key.
 OpenID Connect Providers MUST accept request objects encrypted to the provider's public key.

 OpenID Providers SHOULD accept request objects by reference using the `request_uri` parameter.
 The request object can be either hosted by the Client or pushed prior to the Authentication Request to the OpenID Provider.
 OpenID Providers MUST verify the `request_uri` is referencing a trusted location.

 Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security and privacy mode of operation for Clients and applications that require it.
 Clients are not required to use request objects, but OpenID Providers are required to support requests using them.

 * TODO: contrary to OIDC core, use unique requests and no overrides in CGI parameters.
 That is in line with PAR (still under development).

 ## Authentication Context
 Whereas the OpenID Connect iGov profile recommends the use of Vectors of Trust (`vot`) to determine the amount of trust to be placed digital transactions, using Authentication Context Class References (`acr`) instead is RECOMMENDED by this profile, due to their better alignment to the Levels of Assurance (`LoA`) defined by the `eIDAS` standards that are used in the European Union.

 OpenID Providers SHOULD use eIDAS Level of Assurance (`LoA`) values for the `acr` Claim, but MAY use different values if eIDAS is not applicable.

 OpenID Providers MUST provide a Level of Assurance as `acr` value that is at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters).

 OpenID Providers MUST NOT provide Authentication Methods References (`amr`), but MUST use Authentication Context Class References (`acr`) instead.

 Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
 If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

 ## Vectors of Trust
 OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vectors of Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).

 ## Discovery
 The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
-Compliant OPs under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scale-able deployments.
+Compliant OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scaleable deployments.

 Exposing a Discovery endpoint does NOT inherently put the OpenID Provider at risk to attack.
 Endpoints and parameters specified in the Discovery document SHOULD be considered public information regardless of the existence of the Discovery document.

 Access to the Discovery document MAY be protected with existing web authentication methods if required by the Provider.
 Credentials for the Discovery document are then managed by the Provider.
 Support for these authentication methods is outside the scope of this profile.

 Endpoints described in the Discovery document MUST be secured in accordance with this profile and MAY have additional controls the Provider wishes to support.

 All OpenID Providers are uniquely identified by a URL known as the issuer.
 This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard and "OAuth2 Authorization Server Metadata" [[RFC8414]].
 An OpenID Provider SHOULD publish equivalent JSON metadata on both `/.well-known/openid-configuration` and `/.well-known/oauth-authorization-server`, and MAY publish on other locations.
 The OpenID Provider SHOULD include a `signed_metadata` claim, as described in [[RFC8414]] section 2.1.

 Note that for privacy considerations, only direct requests to the server metadata document SHOULD be used.
 The WebFinger method to locate the relevant OpenID Provider and its metadata, as described in [[OpenID.Discovery]] section 2, MUST NOT be supported.

 The discovery document MUST contain at minimum the following fields: